godzilla-reject/Mage-Metal_Backup/General Rules/Traits Catalog/Armor-Only/Stalwart.md

 Tags:
   - Trait
 Category: Armor-Only
+Completed: true
 ---
 > [!infobox|left]+ Trait Entry
 > # `=this.file.name`
 > ###### Trait Information
 > Armor with this trait covers you from head to toe.
-When you would roll **Reflex** against a damaging area effect, you can roll **Body** instead, with a circumstantial bonus to the target equal to half the armor's Toughness bonus.
+When you would roll **Reflex** against a damaging area effect, you can roll **Body** instead, with a circumstance bonus to the target equal to half the armor's Toughness bonus.